How many of your women struggle to put a healthy dinner on the table each night?

 3. Groups would meet weekly for approximately ten weeks to complete the curriculum in Book 1.
 You can purchase additional Leaders Guides to keep your group going and growing.

-4. The cost for each course includes the leader’s guide (currently $10 on the Secrets Savored website), one workbook per participant (currently $15 on Amazon), and supplies purchased for the weekly baking or cooking activities.
+4. The cost for each course includes the leader’s guide, one workbook per participant, and supplies purchased for the weekly baking or cooking activities.